Ph-IRES/pub_club/flow.md

         To illustrate a point: "for instance," "for example," "specifically."
         To show cause and effect: "therefore," "thus," "as a result."

+   **Violation:** The experiment was successful.
+The equipment was outdated.
+   **Revision:** The experiment was successful.
+However, the equipment was outdated.

+---

 2. Follow a Logical Sentence Order:

     Start with general statements and gradually move to specific details or vice versa.